brianpzaide/klickr/README.md

 # Klickr
 Klickr is a miniscule clone of Flickr, an image-sharing app.
-This project was created for learning and practice purposes.
+This project was created for learning and backend practice purposes.
 Klickr uses the following technologies:
 - *Flask*: For serving web requests (upload, download, list images).
 - *Minio*: For storing images in a private S3-compatible object storage.
 - *Celery*: For processing images, such as generating thumbnails and resizing images.